 For the first few years, I grew nothing but flowers.
 My husband rigged up an ingenious irrigation system pulled off of the toilet plumbing (the clean side).
 I had nothing but hardware store LED lights and there were cords and tubes everywhere.
 The whole thing was a bit dirty and gross but endless fun for me.
 The kids would help me plant seeds, pick flowers, make arrangements, bring flowers to their teachers and even sweep up.
 We loved our indoor flower farm.
 A babysitter once remarked, “Where on earth did you get fresh marigolds in winter?” and I was beaming.
 Nothing ever grew particularly big or particularly well, but some plants really thrived.
 We had all kinds of problems the first few years and learned a lot.
 We learned about water (too much and too little), light (red and blue, how long?), pests (indoors!) and mostly about how to make it all more civil.
 It was after all, an indoor garden.
 And I wanted it to feel like the great indoors.
 I wanted it to be just another room that was clean and lovely and a pleasure to be in.

-So, we scrapped the whole thing after three years of gardening.
+So, we scrapped the whole thing after three years of flower gardening.
 I carted it all out, cleaned the entire room, spackled the holes in the walls and even put down a rug.
-My husband re-addressed the plumbing, made it indoor grade like any sink or tub.
-We spruced the room up, got rid of the endless cords and tubes and started growing a civilized indoor vegetable garden in earnest.
+My husband re-addressed the plumbing and built me an irrigation system made from indoor-grade plumbing, like any sink or tub.
+We spruced the room up, got rid of the endless cords and tubes, and started growing a civilized indoor vegetable garden in earnest.
 And the results have been spectacular.